Sunday, January 29, 2023

 It’s Rita Coolidge and Keb’ Mo’ with “Walking on Water,” one of a number of standout tracks from Rita’s sublime 2018 album Safe In the Arms of Time.

 I came across this album shortly before the pandemic while perusing the racks of CDs at Cheapo Discs in Blaine, MN, something I occasionally do on my way home from work.
 I’ve found some exceptionally good music this way; music from the likes of Daby Touré, Rahsaan Patterson, Seckou Keita, and Ash Dargan.
-I’ve discovered I have a pretty good knack at finding good though often obscure music, simply by trusting my feelings about a given album’s cover artwork and/or song titles.
+I’ve discovered I have a pretty good knack for finding good though often obscure music, simply by trusting my feelings about a given album’s cover artwork and/or song titles.
 Yeah, I know, it totally goes against the old adage, “You can’t judge a book by its cover.”
 But then, these aren’t books!

 Rita Coolridge, of course, isn’t an obscure artist to me, and the cover of Safe in the Arms of Time, her latest album, definitely caught my attention.
 It’s just such a beautiful image!
 To my eyes, Rita looks to be beautifully at peace with herself and the world.
 Later, when listening to the twelve songs that comprise the album, I was moved by the wisdom, beauty, and humanity of the lyrics and their delivery.
 All of which conveyed a spiritual dimension that resonated with me, and one most resolutely expressed in the tracks “Spirit World,” “The Things We Carry,” “Satisfied,” and “Walking on Water.”